kireevlab/FRASE-bot-RDKit/README.md

    ```
    submit FRASE-bot-RDKit-NN.sh
    ```
-   The information on the interaction fingerprint of 10,598 FRASEs is stored in the file `IF_FRASEdb.json` and is utilized as training data.
+   The interaction fingerprint outcomes of 10,598 FRASEs is stored in the file `IF_FRASEdb.json`, which was utilized as training data.
 Save this file to your working directory and specify its actual path in the script `FRASE-bot-RDKit-NN.py`: `FRASEdb_file = '/your_path/IF_FRASEdb.json'`

 5. Final screened ligand fragments can be found under new generated folder `screen_ligFragments/`.